niblyx-malnus/venter-pattern/README.md

 ## Principles
 1. [Agents are state machines](https://urbit.org/blog/io-in-hoon), and this is ALL they should be.
-2. "Actions" (i.e. something you want an agent to "do" for you) usually involve asynchronous computation, especially when the agent interacts with and composes with other agents.
+2. "Actions" (i.e. things you want an agent to "do" for you) usually involve asynchronous computation, especially when the agent interacts with and composes with other agents.
 3. "Actions" should be able to return a response with meaningful data.